cmungall/biocaddie-gym/README.md

-This is the main repository for the BioCADDIE Harvester project:
+This is the main repository for the BioCADDIE Harvester project

+__NOTE__: the start date of the project has been delayed, expect to see more action here the beginning of 2016!
+The GitHub tickets will be adjusted accordingly.

 # Description